Your cookie preferences

 Free broadband installation for those on universal credit

-In a recent statement, UK broadband network Openreach stated that it will install broadband for free to those households in the UK living on Universal Credit and with no other earnings.
+UK broadband network Openreach announced in 2021 that it will install broadband for free to those households in the UK living on Universal Credit and with no other earnings.

-Many major broadband providers operate on Openreach, including BT, Sky and TalkTalk, which means that they should be able to pass those savings on to new customers.
-This would save an estimated one million people up to £92 and would help those who have had to struggle without internet access to get connected.
+Many major broadband providers, including BT, Sky, and TalkTalk, operate on Openreach, which means that they should be able to pass those savings on to new customers.

 A recent report from Ofcom revealed that some two million UK households struggle to afford internet services.
 And only 1% of those on out-of-work benefits had signed up for low-cost broadband tariffs offered to those on low incomes.
 Hopefully, the removal of an installation charge can help more households get online soon.

 It’s worth noting, however, that broadband providers can choose how they pass on the savings to customers.
 This could be by removing upfront costs or lowering monthly fees over the length of the contract.
-And an Openreach spokesperson recently told the BBC that while it could not insist that the savings were given to customers, "clearly the right thing to do would be to pass it on".
+And an Openreach spokesperson told the BBC at the time that while it couldn't insist that the savings were given to customers, "clearly the right thing to do would be to pass it on".

 No upfront cost broadband